Skip to Content

 One of the newest is the Golden Skybridge, home of Canada’s highest suspension bridges set above a dramatic canyon surrounded by spectacular mountain panoramas.

 Keep the adrenaline going with a trip to Kicking Horse Mountain Resort, where you can dine at the highest restaurant in North America or try some Via Ferrata climbing.
-Whatever you do, be sure to try and spot Boo, the resort’s resident grizzly bear, from the gondola.

 If you have the time, make a day trip from Golden to Yoho National Park.
-Head first to popular Emerald Lake (which is as beautiful as it sounds!) and then the Natural Bridge.
+Head first to the popular Emerald Lake (which is as beautiful as it sounds!) and then the Natural Bridge.

 Golden to Calgary

-Though your departure from Golden may be reluctant, look forward to yet more hot springs in Radium.
 These are my favourite of the Parks Canada hot springs, featuring a large pool set into a canyon.
 Wild Bighorn sheep are a common sight here.

 Underrated Kootenay National Park is one of the easiest places to spot grizzly bears in the late spring.
-It’s also host to some incredible hiking trails, such as those at Marble Canyon, the Paint Pots, Floe Lake and Stanley Glacier.

 Back view of JR standing on a rock with hands on hips, looking at huge mountains surrounding long, cloudy coloured lake